ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The loader won't acquire loader lock during module initialization when the loader is initializing (at process startup).
 What's up with that?
 It's a performance optimization to forego locking during process startup.

 Not acquiring loader lock here is safe because the legacy loader, like the modern loader, includes a mechanism for blocking new threads spawned into the process until loader initialization is complete.
 The legacy loader waits in the `LdrpInit` function using a [`ntdll!LdrpProcessInitialized` spinlock and sleeping with `ZwDelayExecution`/`NtDelayExecution`](https://doxygen.reactos.org/d8/d6b/ldrinit_8c.html#a21c2f7e60d12c404cd9c0e14179661a9).
-The `LdrpInit` function sets `LdrpInLdrInit` to `FALSE`, initializes the process by calling `LdrpInitializeProcess` (`LdrpInitializeProcess` includes initializing all with DLLs with the `LdrpCallInitRoutine` similar to how the modern loader does with the `LdrpInitializeGraphRecurse` function), then upon returning, `LdrpInit` sets `LdrpInLdrInit` to `TRUE`.
+The `LdrpInit` function sets `LdrpInLdrInit` to `FALSE`, initializes the process by calling `LdrpInitializeProcess`, then upon returning, `LdrpInit` sets `LdrpInLdrInit` to `TRUE`.
 Hence, during `LdrpInLdrInit`, one can safely forgo acquiring loader lock.

 The modern loader optimizes waiting by using the `LdrpInitCompleteEvent` Win32 event instead of sleeping for a set time.
 The modern loader also includes a `ntdll!LdrpProcessInitialized` spinlock.
 However, the loader may only spin on it until event creation (`NtCreateEvent`), at which point the loader waits solely using that synchronization object.
 While `ntdll!LdrInitState` is `0`, it's safe not to acquire any locks.
 This includes accessing shared module information data structures without acquiring `ntdll!LdrpModuleDataTableLock` and performing module initialization/deinitialization. `ntdll!LdrInitState` changes to `1` immediately after `LdrpInitializeProcess` calls `LdrpEnableParallelLoading` which creates the loader work threads.
 However, these loader work threads won't have any work yet, so it should still be safe not to acquire locks during this time.
 In practice, one can see that the loader may call the `LdrpInitShimEngine` function before `LdrpEnableParallelLoading` (not always; it happens when running Google Chrome under WinDbg).
 The `LdrpInitShimEngine` function calls `LdrpLoadShimEngine`, which does a whole bunch of typically unsafe actions like module initialization (calls `LdrpInitalizeNode` directly and calls `LdrpInitializeShimDllDependencies`, which in turn calls `LdrpInitializeGraphRecurse`) without loader lock and walking the `PEB_LDR_DATA.InLoadOrderModuleList` without acquiring `ntdll!LdrpModuleDataTableLock`.
 Of course, all these actions are safe due to the unique circumstances of process initialization.
 Note that the shim initialization function may still acquire the `LdrpDllNotificationLock` lock not for safety but because the loader branches on its state using the `RtlIsCriticalSectionLockedByThread` function.

 The modern loader explicitly checks `ntdll!LdrInitState` to optionally perform locking as an optimization in a few places.
 Notably, the `ntdll!RtlpxLookupFunctionTable` function (this is in connection to the `ntdll!LdrpInvertedFunctionTable` data structure, which is something I haven't looked into yet) opts to perform no locking (`ntdll!LdrpInvertedFunctionTableSRWLock`) before accessing shared data structures if `ntdll!LdrInitState` does not equal 3 (i.e. loader initialization is done).
 Similarly, the `ntdll!LdrLockLoaderLock` function only acquires loader lock if loader initialization is done.

+There's a notable difference between how the legacy loader vs the modern loader performs library loading and initialization at process startup (and beyond).
+In [`LdrpInitializeProcess`](https://doxygen.reactos.org/d8/d6b/ldrinit_8c.html#a97503515fe28999c98ebaf868687d1de), the legacy loader calls `LdrpWalkImportDescriptor` to "walk the IAT and load all the DLLs" (mapping and snapping) in one big step then later calls `LdrpRunInitializeRoutines` to initialize all the DLLs in one big step.
+In contrast, the modern `LdrpInitializeProcess` loads and initializes DLLs in small steps based on how libraries rely on each other according to the dependency graph.
+The new approach makes it significantly less likely for one DLL to use another DLL that has been mapped and snapped but not yet initialized. **Therefore, the modern loader's attention to order of operations when loading libraries makes `DllMain` much "safer" than the legacy loader.**

+Windows must wait on loader initialization due to its [architecture of libraries providing core system functionality](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#concurrency-experiments-conclusion).
+If other threads are able to launch (e.g. from `DllMain`) before finishing loading and initializing library dependencies then problems could arise.
+Since the process is already limited to a single thread, Microsoft takes advantage of this opportunity to also implement some performance optimizations that forego locking during loader initialization.

 The GNU loader doesn't implement any such performance hack to forego locking on process startup.
-The absence of any such mechanism by the GNU loader enables threads to start and exit from within a constructor at process startup.
+The absence of any such mechanism by the GNU loader enables threads to start and exit from within a global constructor at process startup.
 Therefore, the GNU loader is more flexible in this respect.

 ## ELF Flat Symbol Namespace (GNU Namespaces and `STB_GNU_UNIQUE`)